 Fix Departure tariff 12,999/- excluding GST of 5%

 Reporting – Acclimatization – Orientation & Briefing of the trek – Trek Preparation & window shopping

 (Sufficient time would be given for visiting market and nearby places)

 Crossing bridge soon after Batal, we climb towards Kunzum la following small stream, which originated above pass.
-Arriving at pass has a glimpse of Spiti valley, which runs 170 kms towards south.
-Take a path, which goes to Lake 8 km; approach large meadows - a favorite area with a multitude of shepherd’s huts.
-Passing and crossing a long stretch of stony ground and small stream arrive at the lake.
+Arriving at pass has a glimpse of Spiti valley, which runs 170 km's towards south.
+Take a path, which goes to Lake 8 km approach to the large meadows, a favorite area with a multitude of shepherd’s huts.
+Crossing over a long stretch of stony ground and small stream arrives at the lake.
 Across Chandra river most fascinating sight of Samudra Tapu glacier, North Dakka glacier, South Dakka glacier and Silver glacier.
 Above the glaciers towering mighty peaks of Moulkila and C.B. peaks.
 Leaving Kunzom we trek to Chandratal which is 8 kms long and has a wide panoramic view of Chandra Bhaga peaks all around.
 Camp after Chandratal.